 One of the most complicated stages of the renovation has been the implementation of a world-leading pitch storage and removal system.

-In the video above, Real Madrid demonstrate how the pitch is separated into six sections to be stored beneath the surface in a temperature and light-controlled environment.
+In the video above, Real Madrid demonstrates how the pitch is separated into six sections to be stored beneath the surface in a temperature and light-controlled environment.
 The storage facility is, in essence, a greenhouse that will ensure the highest-quality playing surface.

 There's also now a retractable roof with two enormous, 800-tonne panels which can come over the pitch to create one of the largest indoor arenas in the world.
 The roof was kept closed for Real Madrid's first home game of this 2023/24 La Liga season against Getafe.

-Elsewhere, the exterior of the ground is spaceship-esque, a dedicated esports area is now included, there's been a major security overhaul as well as an upgraded museum.
+Elsewhere, the exterior of the ground is spaceship-esque, a dedicated esports area is now included, and there's been a major security overhaul as well as an upgraded museum.

 How much did Real Madrid stadium renovation cost?